davidkretch/kretch.org/content/pages/about.md

-Title: About me
+Title: About
 save_as: about.html

-Hello friend.
-Stay a while and listen.
+I am a data scientist in Washington DC.